diegomarcelino92/react-redux-dm92/template/README.md

 # React, Redux, Duck pattern and TS.

-This is a react template using React, Redux, TS and Duck pattern.
+This is a react template using React, Redux, TS and Duck pattern, add your username GitHub and show a magic.

 ## Getting started.